Frosty's HVAC

 Cost: $0 (planning month)

-Pro tip: Frosty Club Premium members ($300/yr) get 2 tune-ups included and priority scheduling.
-If you're not a member, February is a great time to join before the spring rush.
+Pro tip: Frosty Club Premium members ($300/year) get 2 tune-ups included and priority scheduling.
+If you are not a member, February is the right time to join before the spring rush — your spring AC tune-up alone gets you 50% of the way back to the membership cost.

 What to do: Schedule your professional AC tune-up.
 This is the single most important maintenance month for DFW homeowners.
-A spring tune-up catches problems while there's still time to fix them before your system faces 100°F+ days.
+A spring tune-up catches problems while there is still time to fix them before your system faces 100°F+ days.

 • Drain line flush